Subscribe to our blog

 Additional Resources

-As a digital strategist at RKD Group, Jessica provides plans, schedules, budgets and projections for everything that goes into digital fundraising.
+As Associate Director of Digital Strategy at RKD Group, Jessica provides plans, schedules, budgets and projections for everything that goes into digital fundraising.
 A curious and strategic thinker with experience in client services, brand planning and integrated campaign development, Jessica is passionate about bringing new ideas to life and helping nonprofit brands tell their stories.

 Food Bank Benchmark Blog Banner